All of our content is written by humans, not robots. Learn More

 Here’s where your firewall comes in.
 It inspects those data packets individually to see if they are safe to let through.
 The firewall then disregards those that it deems unsafe, either because they are from a suspicious source, contain malware, or don’t correspond to the rest of the incoming packet stream.

-FYI: There are many other different types of firewalls, like packet filtering firewall, proxy firewall, and circuit-level gateway firewall, but SPI, stateless, and DPI firewalls are the most commonly used types.
+FYI: There are many other different types of firewalls, like packet filtering firewalls, proxy firewalls, and circuit-level gateway firewalls, but SPI, stateless, and DPI firewalls are the most commonly used types.

 How an SPI Firewall Works